Chained Echoes: Plot

-Crimson Wings seek help from Magnolia, who sends the party into the mind of Glenn, where they discover his other previous incarnation was Bartholomew, The most brilliant mind of the Nhysa Academy of Magic who instructed then young Victor to help Bartholomew make amends for his past life as Van by taking care of Lenne's reincarnation when she returns.
-Group defeats the "Chained Echo", a manifestation of Glenn`s guilt and self-loathing, restoring Glenn back to normal.
+The Crimson Wings seek help from Magnolia, who sends them into Glenn`s mind.
+There, they discover his other previous incarnation was Bartholomew, the most brilliant mind of the Nhysa Academy of Magic.
+He instructed a young Victor to help Bartholomew make amends for his past life as Van by taking care of Lenne's reincarnation when she returned.
+The Crimson Wings defeat the "Chained Echo", a manifestation of Glenn's guilt and self-loathing, restoring him to normal.

-Group confronts Frederik who commits a suicide since his plan all along was to rally the rest of the world against him in order to establish true world peace.
-Gwayn provokes Vaen to summon their giant champion to destroy Valandis.
-Crimson Wings use Grand Grimoire to destroy the champion, absorbing its life energy, making Grand Grimoire strong enough to kill Vaen.
+The Crimson Wings confront Frederik, who commits suicide since his ultimate plan was to rally the rest of the world against him in order to establish true world peace.
+Gwayn provokes the Vaen into summoning their giant champion to destroy Valandis.
+The Crimson Wings use the Grand Grimoire to destroy the champion, absorbing its life energy and making the Grand Grimoire strong enough to kill the Vaen.

-Party travels to the Nhysa Academy of Magic where Vaen pocket dimension door is located.
-Gwayn reveals himself to be Lebrodia-Dervinas, the "True King" and guardian of all life in the world.
-Kylian, who Gwayn had converted as back-up plan just in case Glenn failed, kills Gwayn, absorbing his powers.
-He tries to fight Vaen, who overpower him and try to possess him.
-Crimson Wings use the Grand Grimoire which weakens Vaen to the point the party manages to kill the Vaen.
+The Crimson Wings travel to the Nhysa Academy of Magic, where the door to the Vaen pocket dimension is located.
+Gwayn reveals himself to be Lebrodia-Dervinas, the "True King" and guardian of the world's life.
+Kylian, who Gwayn had converted as a back-up plan in case Glenn failed, kills Gwayn and absorbs his powers.
+He tries to fight the Vaen, but they overpower and possess him.
+The Crimson Wings use the Grand Grimoire, which weakens the Vaen and allows them to be killed.
 The Grand Grimoire, which had no life energy to absorb in order to repair itself, is destroyed.
-Glenn, tired of the original burden he had been carrying for multiple lifetimes passes on in order to give Kylian the power, so he can redeem himself.
-The game ends with Lenne crowned as the queen who now seeks a weapon that can kill The Harbinger, while Glenn reincarnates as a bird.
+Glenn, tired of the original burden he had been carrying for multiple lifetimes, redeems himself by giving Kylian his power before dying.
+The game ends with Lenne crowned as queen and seeking a weapon that can kill the Harbinger, while Glenn reincarnates as a bird.